Unicode font: Background

 Computer fonts use various techniques to display characters or glyphs.
 A bitmap font contains a grid of dots known as pixels forming an image of each glyph in each face and size.
-Outline fonts (also known as vector fonts) use drawing instructions or mathematical formulæ to describe each glyph.
+Outline fonts (also known as vector fonts) use drawing instructions or mathematical formulae to describe each glyph.
 Stroke fonts use a series of specified lines (for the glyph's border) and additional information to define the profile, or size and shape of the line in a specific face and size, which together describe the appearance of the glyph.

-Fonts also include embedded special orthographic rules to output certain combinations of letterforms (an alternative symbols for the same letter) be combined into special ligature forms (mixed characters).
+Fonts also include embedded special orthographic rules to output certain combinations of letterforms (and alternative symbols for the same letter) be combined into special ligature forms (mixed characters).
 Operating systems, web browsers (user agent), and other software that extensively use typography, use a font to display text on the screen or print media, and can be programmed to use those embedded rules.
 Alternatively, they may use external script-shaping technologies (rendering technology or “smart font” engine), and they can also be programmed to use either a large Unicode font, or use multiple different fonts for different characters or languages.